shandley/ampliSeqR/README.md

 ## Features

-- Automatic detection and organization of FASTQ files
+- Advanced file detection and organization with fuzzy matching capabilities
+- Support for multiple sequencing platforms (Illumina, PacBio, Nanopore, Ion Torrent)
+- Bayesian confidence scoring for file pairing
+- Directory structure analysis for multi-batch experiments
 - Quality control and visualization of sequencing data
 - Optimized filtering and trimming of sequences
 - Accelerated DADA2 implementation for error learning and sample inference